 Production

 The original patent holder and producer was Bayer AG.
-Endosulfan was placed on the market in the 1950s by Farbewerke Hoechst A.G. in Frankfurt, Germany (now Bayer) and FMC Corporation in the United States (RIVM, 2011).
-The amendment whereby the Parties listed technical endosulfan and its related isomers in Annex A to the Stockholm Convention (“Elimination”), which entered into force on 27 October 2012, included a specific exemption for production.
-All registrations of specific exemptions expire five years after the date of entry into force of the Convention with respect to the chemical, i.e., 27 October 2017, unless the Conference of the Parties decides to extend the expiry date (See Article 4 of the Stockholm Convention).
+Endosulfan was placed on the market in the 1950s by Farbewerke Hoechst A.G. in Frankfurt, Germany (now Bayer) and FMC Corporation in the United States (Janssen, 2011).
+With the listing of endosulfan and its related isomers in Annex A to the Stockholm Convention (“Elimination”) that entered into force on 27 October 2012, production for certain uses was exempted for five additional years.
+All registrations of specific exemptions expire 27 October 2017, unless the Conference of the Parties decides to extend the expiry date (See Article 4 of the Stockholm Convention).
 China has registered an exemption to continue to produce endosulfan.
+[To be updated in May 2017]

 Use

+With the listing of endosulfan and its related isomers in Annex A to the Stockholm Convention (“Elimination”) that entered into force on 27 October 2012, certain uses were exempted for five additional years.
+All registrations of specific exemptions expire 27 October 2017, unless the Conference of the Parties decides to extend the expiry date (See Article 4 of the Stockholm Convention).[To be updated in May 2017]

 An organochlorine insecticide first registered in the 1950s, endosulfan was used on a variety of vegetables and fruits, on cotton and on ornamental plants.
 Endosulfan has no residential uses.
 Crops with the highest use in 2006, 2007 and 2008 included apple, cotton, cucurbit (cucumber, pumpkin, summer squash, winter squash), pear, potato and tomato.
 Endosulfan has been used in agriculture around the world to control insect pests including whiteflies, aphids, leafhoppers, Colorado potato beetles and cabbage worms.
-The amendment through which technical endosulfan and its related isomers were listed in Annex A to the Stockholm Convention included a specific exemption for use that is set to expire five years after the date of entry into force of the Convention with respect to the chemical, i.e., on 27 October 2017 (See Article 4, paragraph (b), of the Stockholm Convention).
-These uses include e.g. cotton bollworm, tobacco and onion aphids eradication and many other borer type insects including leaf rollers in several countries including China, Costa Rica and Zambia.
+China has registered exemptions for continued use on cotton and tobacco; and Zambia for use on tea, bean, cowpea, cotton, eggplant, groundnut, maize, mango, onion, okra, potato, rice, tea, tobacco, tomato and wheat.
+Endosulfan is still is use in some other countries.

 Endosulfan was formulated into both liquid and solid products.
 The most common liquid formulations were emulsifiable concentrates and ULV both of which often include flammable solvents in their ingredients.
 The common solid formulations were wettable powders and smoke tablets.
 Endosulfan is compatible with many other pesticide active ingredients and may be found in formulations with dimethoate, malathion, methomyl, monocrotophos, pirimicarb, triazophos, fenoprop, parathion, petroleum oils, and oxine-copper.
 It is not compatible with alkaline materials.